halherta/RaspberryPi-GPIOClass-v1/README.md

 To build two examples natively on the Raspberry Pi:

 Example 1:
-g++ -fpermissive -Wall GPIOClass.cpp GPIOClassTest.cpp -o outBin1
+g++ -fpermissive -Wall GPIOClass.cpp GPIOtest.cpp -o outBin1

 Example 2:
-g++ -fpermissive -Wall GPIOClass.cpp GPIOClassTest2.cpp -o outBin2
+g++ -fpermissive -Wall GPIOClass.cpp GPIOtest2.cpp -o outBin2

 In both cases make sure that the GPIOClass.h header file is in the work directory.